daimatz/Missionary/README.md

 npm run build
 ```

-then "Load unpacked extension..." and choose `app/` directory.
+then click "Load unpacked extension..." button on your Chrome
+and choose `build/app/` directory.